-The founding meeting of Putah Creek Council took place on Feb.
-3, 1988, with the idea of bringing together people who would protect the creek's remaining riparian habitat and the water level in Putah Creek.
-During the summers of 1989 and 1990 the lower creek--a roughly 23-mile stretch from the Solano Diversion Dam to the Putah Creek Sinks in the bypass--experienced lengthy periods of drying that resulted in substantial fish deaths and a general depression of the overall fish population and consternation on the part of creekside landowners, conservationists, birders, nature lovers and environmentalists.
+Putah Creek Council began as a project of the Davis Audubon Society (now Yolo Audubon Society) conservation committee.
+The founding meeting of what would become the Council took place on Feb.
+3, 1988, with the idea of bringing together people who wanted to share their appreciation of Putah Creek's wonderful riparian and wetland habitat and bring attention to needed conservation and habitat enhancement work.
+However, during the summers of 1989 and 1990 the lower creek--a roughly 23-mile stretch from the Solano Diversion Dam to the Putah Creek Sinks in the bypass--experienced lengthy periods of no surface flows that resulted in substantial fish deaths, a general depression of the overall fish population, stress on the streamside riparian habitat and consternation on the part of creekside landowners, conservationists, birders, nature lovers and environmentalists.

-On May 23, 2000, Putah Creek Council, City of Davis and UC Davis officially resolved a lawsuit against Solano County Water Agency, Solano Irrigation District, and other Solano entities.
-The suit sought permanent environmental flows for the 23 miles of Putah Creek below Putah Diversion Dam.
+After more than a year of negotiation with Solano water interests over emergency flows into the lower creek, Putah Creek Council, joined by the City of Davis and UC Davis, began a 10-year legal action on behalf of the creek's fish and flows.
+On May 23, 2000, the Council, City of Davis and UC Davis officially resolved the lawsuit against Solano County Water Agency, Solano Irrigation District, and other Solano entities.
+Resolution brought permanent environmental flows to the 23 miles of Putah Creek below Putah Diversion Dam.

 On May 24, 2000 all parties to the new accord gathered at the diversion dam to celebrate a new era for Putah Creek.
 For the Solano agencies, the new era brings water security, mutual reductions during extended droughts, a clear management strategy for riparian diversions, and some operational flexibility.
 For the environment, there are new flows for resident fish and ocean-run salmon and steelhead, substantial restoration funds, a permanent streamkeeper and the new Lower Putah Creek Coordinating Committee.